kruschid/typesafe-routes/README.md

 #### Overloading

-With the spread operator in combination with union type we can also achieve overloading which can be pretty convenient in different use cases:
+With the spread operator in combination with union type we can also achieve overloading which can be pretty convenient for different use cases:

 ``` ts
 const routes = {